RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - (5) Such an affirmation has the same effect for all purposes as an oath.
     - Evidence – Sworn / Unsworn
       - Unsworn Evidence
-        - Despite the fact that W may be able give a coherent / comprehensible answer to a question, there may be an issue regarding W’s ability to understand their obligation to tell the truth.
+        - Despite the fact that W may be able give a coherent / comprehensible answer to a question, there may be an issue regarding W's ability to understand their obligation to tell the truth.
           - In this situation W is unable to give sworn evidence under s 13(3).
 However, in certain circumstances W may still be able to give unsworn evidence.
-        - Pursuant to s 13(4), a person who is otherwise incompetent to give ‘sworn’ evidence may give ‘unsworn’ evidence if the matters in s 13(5) have been conveyed to W.
+        - Pursuant to s 13(4), a person who is otherwise incompetent to give 'sworn' evidence may give 'unsworn' evidence if the matters in s 13(5) have been conveyed to W.
     - Section 13 Competence: lack of capacity
       - (3) A person who is competent to give evidence about a fact is not competent to give sworn evidence about the fact if the person does not have the capacity to understand that, in giving evidence, he or she is under an obligation to give truthful evidence.
       - (4) A person who is not competent to give sworn evidence about a fact may, subject to subsection